geekorlife/binaryTree/README.md

 # binaryTree
-Test to implement Binary Tree balanced and unbalanced
+Test to implement balanced and unbalanced Binary Search Tree

+Allow to find min and max value on both balanced and unbalanced tree.